-NBAA Training Guidelines for Single Pilot Operations of Very Light Jets and Technically Advanced Aircraft:
+NBAA Training Guidelines for Single Pilot Operations of Very Light Jets and Technically Advanced Aircraft

 This document provides the National Business Aviation Association-recommended training guidelines for the next generation of very light jets (VLJ).
 For the purpose of this document, very light jets are jet aircraft weighing 10,000 pounds or less (a distinction from the traditional definition of large aircraft as more than 12,500 pounds, and light aircraft as 12,500 pounds or less) and certificated for single pilot operations.
-These aircraft will possess at least some of the following features: (1) advanced cockpit automation such as moving map GPS and multi-function displays; (2) automated engine and systems management; and (3) integrated autoflight, autopilot and flight-guidance systems.
+These aircraft possess at least some of the following features: (1) advanced cockpit automation such as moving map GPS and multi-function displays; (2) automated engine and systems management; and (3) integrated autoflight, autopilot and flight-guidance systems.

 These training guidelines do not mandate how very light jet training is to be implemented.
 Though the guidelines were developed with a simulator-based training program in mind, each training provider must best determine the most effective and efficient methods to meet the objectives in this document.
 All elements presented must be addressed in a training program for very light jets.

 The introduction of VLJs into the general aviation community marked the beginning of a new era in personal and business air travel.
 Applying what the industry has learned from the past, an extraordinary training process was developed to ensure an orderly and safe transition for those who become owners or operators of this new generation of aircraft.